Segments & filters

 - Feature education: Target users who aren’t taking advantage of valuable features

-Segments become especially powerful when you use them to drive business actions:
+Segments become really powerful when you use them to drive business actions:

 Email campaigns